KevCaz/KevCaz.github.io/README.md

 [![Build Status](https://travis-ci.org/KevCaz/kevcazHugoWebsite.svg?branch=dev)](https://travis-ci.org/KevCaz/kevcazHugoWebsite)

 This is the source for my website made with [Hugo](https://gohugo.io).
-I have used the [academic theme](https://github.com/gcushen/hugo-academic),

-I used to use the great Academic theme created by [George Cushen](https://github.com/gcushen/).
 I now [have forked](https://github.com/KevCaz/hugo-xmin) the [xmin theme by @Yihui](https://github.com/yihui/hugo-xmin).